-BE AWARE: you are not going to get an extension of this 30 day deadline.
+Be aware: you are not going to get an extension of the 30 day response deadline.
 The only way to get more time would be if you can convince the court that something totally unfair happened that actually prevented you from meeting your deadline, and this was completely somebody else's fault.
 Some things that might seem unfair to you are not reasons to get more time.
-For example, you will not get more time just because you claim that you did not have enough time or money to make copies.
-You will not get more time if you waited too long to get all the information you think you need to respond to the motion.
+For example, You will not get more time if you waited too long to get all the information you think you need to respond to the motion.

-Also, if you do not follow the court's procedure for how to respond to summary judgment, then you will not get more time to do it over unless the court decides on its own that you should get a second chance.
+Also, if you do not follow the court's procedures governing summary judgment, then you will not get more time to do it over unless the court decides on its own that you should get a second chance.
 The only way to make sure that the court will consider your documents is to start early, do them right the first time, and file them and serve them on time.
 If you do not do things the way it says in Rule 56 and in the court's written summary judgment procedure, then the court will not consider your documents.